 My clothes were hanging in bushes halfway along the trail home, but I didn't want her to know that.

-After I became mobile my mother could not keep me at home long enough to potty train and it became a community project.
+Potty training me became a community project after I learned to walk because I would not stay home.
 In an attempt to hide my latest failure, I hung my clothes out to dry en route.
-Plenty of other toddlers ran around naked during the potty training stage so I hoped this strategy would keep my mother, or anyone else, from knowing what happened.
+Plenty of other toddlers ran around the village naked during the potty training stage so I hoped this strategy would keep my mother, or anyone else, from discovering what happened.
 Unfortunately I was sent to retrieve my clothes and it was reported to my mother and I still hear about it today.

 My favorite metaphor for multiculturalism is a 3D perspective.
 Two eyes see the world from slightly different perspectives and our brains use the difference to correlate the images into the third dimensional world we see.
 Cultures do the same thing.
 My multiple perspectives give the world around me depth.
 If I stop and concentrate I can close one eye and see things from an American view, or a Tanzanian view.
 But usually the two views are coded into my brain in such a way that the image I see is their fusion.
 I often find that where others see double, inconsistencies or fuzziness my different lenses give it clear shape."- On a Multicultural Perspective